Appendix E

 Unwelcome sexual advances, request for sexual favors, and other verbal or physical conduct of sexual nature constitute sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a requirement of employment or participation in an academic program or activity, (2) submission to or rejection of such conduct by an individual is used as a basis for employment or academic decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile or offensive working, academic or campus environment.

-Any faculty member’s behavior deemed to be sexual harassment may be reported directly to the aggrieved party's supervisor (the aggrieved party’s department chair or to the Provost).
+Any faculty member’s behavior deemed to be sexual harassment may be reported directly to the aggrieved party's supervisor (the aggrieved party’s department chair or to the Vice President for Academic Affairs and Provost).
 (Hereafter, the individual who receives the information from the complainant will be referred to as the facilitator.)
 After consultation with the facilitator, the matter of alleged harassment may be pursued further following the sequence outlined below.
 However, upon the request of the complainant, this process may be terminated at any step.
 A fair process shall be observed in which the rights of both the complainant and the accused are respected.
 The investigation of the complaint will proceed as follows:

 1. To encourage that the issue be resolved informally, the facilitator may attempt to mediate between the complainant and the accused using whatever steps she or he deems appropriate that are acceptable to both the accused and the accuser.